The HTML parser consists of two major components, the tokenizer and the tree builder, which are both state machines.

 <img src=1.png

-U+002F SOLIDUS (/); U+003E GREATER-THAN SIGN (>); EOF
+- U+002F SOLIDUS (/); U+003E GREATER-THAN SIGN (>); EOF

-Reconsume in the after attribute name state.
+- Reconsume in the after attribute name state.

 The after attribute name state says:

-U+002F SOLIDUS (/)
+- U+002F SOLIDUS (/)

-Switch to the self-closing start tag state.
+- Switch to the self-closing start tag state.

 OK.
-Now we consume the "r":
+Now we consume the "r

-Anything else
+- Anything else

-This is an unexpected-solidus-in-tag parse error.
+- This is an unexpected-solidus-in-tag parse error.
 Reconsume in the before attribute name state.

 So it will start a new attribute at this point:

-Anything else
+- Anything else

-Start a new attribute in the current tag token.
+- Start a new attribute in the current tag token.
 Set that attribute name and value to the empty string.
 Reconsume in the attribute name state.

-The attribute name state, for both the "r" and the "e":
+The attribute name state, for both the "r

-Anything else
+- Anything else

-Append the current input character to the current attribute's name.
+- Append the current input character to the current attribute's name.

-The second "/" is then treated as follows:
+" is then treated as follows:

-U+0009 CHARACTER TABULATION (tab); U+000A LINE FEED (LF); U+000C FORM FEED (FF); U+0020 SPACE; U+002F SOLIDUS (/); U+003E GREATER-THAN SIGN (>); EOF
+- U+0009 CHARACTER TABULATION (tab); U+000A LINE FEED (LF); U+000C FORM FEED (FF); U+0020 SPACE; U+002F SOLIDUS (/); U+003E GREATER-THAN SIGN (>); EOF

-Reconsume in the after attribute name state.
+- Reconsume in the after attribute name state.

 After attribute name state:

-002F SOLIDUS (/)
+- 002F SOLIDUS (/)

-Switch to the self-closing start tag state.
+- Switch to the self-closing start tag state.

 Self-closing start tag state:

-U+003E GREATER-THAN SIGN (>)
+- U+003E GREATER-THAN SIGN (>)

-Set the self-closing flag of the current tag token.
+- Set the self-closing flag of the current tag token.
 Switch to the data state.
 Emit the current tag token.

-Ah, this time the tokenizer got what it expected, a > after a slash.
+Ah, this time the tokenizer got what it expected, a >

-The correct answer is {src:"1.png", "re":""}.
+The correct answer is {src:"1.png", "re":""}

-On a historical aside, Internet Explorer 6 (and maybe some other versions) had a special behavior for the style attribute, where it would just append to the list of CSS declarations if there were multiple style attributes, instead of dropping duplicate attributes (which it did for all other attributes).
+attributes, instead of dropping duplicate attributes (which it did for all other attributes).
 No other browser matched IE, though, so we could get away with not supporting this.

 Another interesting aspect of Internet Explorer 6 was that it treated ` as a quote character around attribute values.
 Other browsers did not do this.
 This could easily result in differences in the resulting DOM.
 If you were using a conforming HTML parser to sanitize user input, but also have the serializer leave attribute values unquoted when they could be, it would open up a security hole to let the attacker insert script and have it run for visitors using IE. For example, maybe you would roundtrip entered values in a form: